 Key Ingredients

 - Cottage Cheese: The base of the mousse.
-I like to use 2% milkfat cottage cheese; blending fully breaks down the curds into a silky consistency.
+I like to use 4% milkfat cottage cheese for this recipe; blending fully breaks down the curds into a silky consistency.

 - Unsweetened Cocoa Powder: Use pure cocoa powder, not hot cocoa mix, for deep chocolate flavor without added sugar.